wsurles/data_science_coursera/getting_and_cleaning_data/course_project/readme.md

 * UCI HAR Dataset/features.txt
 * UCI HAR Dataset/activity_labels.txt

-## Combined data set looks like this
+## Combined data set diagram

 ![image1](image_combined_data.png "Combined Data Set")

+## Combine and clean data process

+* rbind and cbind were used to combine the datasets
+* column names for X data sets are from features.txt
+* grep was used to extract only mean and std variables
+* extra characters were removed from the names

-## Structure of combined data set
+## Structure of combined and cleaned data set

 ```S
 'data.frame':	10299 obs. of  68 variables: